mbrt/blog/content/posts/better-design-docs/index.md

 iterations, when most of the target audience has already seen and discussed the contents.
 This ensures a smoother review.

+### Finding the audience

+How do you know which reviewers to pick?
+The most critical decision to make is to distinguish between reviewers and people that should simply be informed about the change.
+The list of reviewers should be minimal, while still being able to collect quality feedback.
+Don’t make the mistake of e.g. asking for a review to the whole engineering org (assuming it’s a big one).
+Not all readers need to be reviewers.
+This extended audience can safely be a lot bigger.
+If possible, keep the document open for everyone to read.
+This improves knowledge sharing and contributes to a culture of openness.

+Yes, but who to pick?
+This is highly context dependent (not only company, but team and project wise).
+In any case, your team is usually a good start.
+If there are other teams affected by the proposal, it’s also usually a good idea to involve them (unless they are too many).
+In case of doubts don’t hesitate contacting your tech lead, manager or other leads in the relevant areas.
+They should be able to direct you to the actual experts you need.

+### Handling feedback

+Assuming you picked your audience correctly (i.e. includes experts in the relevant fields and it’s not too broad), you should expect to get relevant feedback.
+We can divide it in three major categories and try to make the best use of it:

+1. Deal-breakers or asks for major changes.
+2. Questions.
+3. Bike-shedding.

+You should treat the first category, major concerns, with major attention.
+If the proposal turns out to be infeasible, abandon it.
+If it can be reworked, pause the review and do so.
+Likewise, pay attention to the second category.
+When people ask questions and are unsure about what you’re saying, it’s often an indication that context is missing, or the prose is unclear.
+Make sure you fix the text, rework the structure or add glossary and pointers, so that the same questions don’t pop up again and again.
+On the contrary, feel free to disregard comments in the third category (insisting on irrelevant details, or not useful).
+You should own the review process.
+Don’t get dragged into irrelevant discussions.

 ## Structure

 There's no perfect structure.
 You'll see that different formats are used or even